supaflare/supaflare/README.md

    7. `SUPAFLARE_ADMIN_KEY` with a random non-empty string, used as secret for manual updates.
 3. Click on the Actions tab, manually run the workflows.

-### Configure External OAuth Providers
+### Configure Supabase Auth

+Please set the Site URL in `Supabase Settings > Auth settings` to be the URL of your Cloudflare Pages site.
-Refer to the [auth guide](https://supabase.io/docs/guides/auth) provided by Supabase.
+For external OAuth providers, refer to the [auth guide](https://supabase.io/docs/guides/auth) provided by Supabase.

 ### Restrict Web Application Access